bronter/wgpu-native-zig/README.md

     ```zig
     Instance.createSurface(self: *Instance, descriptor: *const SurfaceDescriptor) ?*Surface
     ```
-* Methods that would normally require a callback are named like `methodNameWithCallback`, and a non-callback wrapper method is provided for convenience.
+* Certain methods that require a callback such as requestAdapter and requestDevice are provided with wrapper methods.
   * For example, requesting an adapter with a callback looks something like
     ```zig
     fn handleRequestAdapter(status: RequestAdapterStatus, adapter: ?*Adapter, message: ?[*:0]const u8, userdata: ?*anyopaque) callconv(.C) void {